-Last year the office of the Vice Provost for Undergraduate Education dedicated \$5.5M to supporting nearly 1,000 students participating in a wide range of virtual and on-campus projects and programs.
-In the coming year, we look forward to resuming support for projects at field sites around the globe. undergradresearch.stanford.edu
+The Office of the Vice Provost for Undergraduate Education annually dedicates more than \$6.5 million to support nearly 1,000 students participating in a wide range of virtual and oncampus projects and programs.

-Project funding was used by students and faculty in departments and programs across every school, as well as nearly 20 interdisciplinary institutes and research centers.
-Projects spanned the humanities, arts, social sciences, natural sciences, engineering and medical sciences.
+Project funding has been used by students and faculty in departments and programs across every school, as well as nearly 20 interdisciplinary institutes and research centers.
+Projects regularly span the humanities, arts, social sciences, natural sciences, engineering and medical sciences.